Kodava Samaj bans champagne sharing, cake cutting in marriages in Kodagu

 "Kodavas have their own distinct culture.
 We can survive only if our culture survives.
 Cutting cakes and sharing of champagne by new couples during marriage ceremonies is not our culture.
 The decision has been taken in this regard in our annual meeting," he said.
 "Ever since the decision was taken, I have been flooded with congratulatory phone calls and messages.
 We have to pass on our culture to the next generation.
 Champaign celebration won't serve the purpose, rather it will misguide the younger generations," he said.

-When asked how did the younger generations of the Kodava community react to the ban, Rajiv said they are supporting the move and many organisations have also come forward to create awareness on the matter.
+When asked how the younger generations of the Kodava community reacted to the ban, Rajiv said they are supporting the move and many organisations have also come forward to create awareness on the matter.

 "The problem seems to be with people who are in their 50s.
 They encourage cake cutting and champagne sharing during marriages," he added.